esl/MongooseIM/doc/authentication-backends/JWT-authentication-module.md

 ## Configuration options

 * **jwt_secret_source**
-    * **Description:** A path to a file or an environment variable, which contents will be used as a JWT secret.
+    * **Description:** A path to a file or an environment variable, which will be used as a JWT secret.
-    * **Warning:** A direct path to a file is read only once during startup, a path in the environment variable is read on every auth request.
+    * **Warning:** Please note that while a direct path to a file is read only once during startup, a path in the environment variable is read on every auth request.
     * **Value:** string, e.g. `/etc/secrets/jwt` or `{env, "env-variable-name"}`
     * **Default:** none, either `jwt_secret_source` or `jwt_secret` must be set